-You can organize your roadmap via three different views, each allowing you to make sense of your data through a different lens: the Summary View, the Strategic view, and the Sections/Features view.
+You can organize your roadmap via three different views, each allowing you to view your data through a different lens: the Summary View, the Strategic view, and the Sections/Features view.
 Switch between these three views simply by toggling the options in the top toolbar.

 Let’s take a look at each of these in more detail: